 - Misrepresenting oneself or furnishing false information about oneself to University officials

-- Knowingly attempting to settle a debt or account with the University with an invalid check, forging a money order, or making a payment with an unauthorized or stolen credit/debit card
+- Knowingly attempting to make financial payments to the University, such as the use of an invalid check, a forged money order, or an unauthorized or stolen credit/debit card

 - Knowingly reporting a false emergency

 - Knowingly filing false reports, grievances, or accusations of misconduct

 - Misuse or falsification of University documents by actions such as forgery, alteration or improper transfer

 Actions in the context of coursework, exams and curriculum-based submissions are addressed under Academic Misconduct.

 Disorderly and/or disruptive conduct is defined as any behavior by reckless, negligent, or intentional means, which causes inconvenience, annoyance, or alarm to others, or which interferes with the rights of others, disturbs the public peace, disrupts an online learning space, endangers personal well-being, or causes risk of harm to private or public property.
 Disorderly and/or disruptive conduct will not be tolerated at any time on University property, online class sessions, or at any University-sponsored events.

 Prohibited actions include, but are not limited to: